 Recall from \autoref{ssec:ProAndIndCategories} that if $\bfE$ is a complete category and if $\bfC \subset \bfE$ is a small full subcategory closed under finite limits, then the functor $U \colon \Pro(\bfC) \to \bfE$ that sends a pro-object to its limit in $\bfE$ has a left adjoint $\wh{(\cdot)}_{\Pro}$, the pro-$\bfC$ completion functor.
 Dually, if $\bfE$ is cocomplete and $\bfC$ is closed under finite colimits, then the canonical functor $U \colon \Ind(\bfC) \to \bfE$ has a right adjoint $\wh{(\cdot)}_{\Ind}$.
 In the situation where $\bfE$ is a simplicial model category and $\bfC$ is a (co)fibration test category, these adjunctions are almost by definition Quillen pairs.
 Note that in the case of pro-categories, this is the Quillen pair mentioned in item \eqref{thm:ApproximateTheoremItem3} of \autoref{thm:ApproximateTheorem}.

-\begin{proposition} Let $\bfE$ be a simplicial model category and $\bfC \subset \bfE$ a full subcategory closed under finite colimits and finite tensors with the inherited structure of a cofibration test category (in the sense of \autoref{example:InheritedCofibrationTestCategory}).
+\begin{proposition} Let $\bfE$ be a simplicial model category in which every object is fibrant and $\bfC \subset \bfE$ a full subcategory closed under finite colimits and finite tensors with the inherited structure of a cofibration test category (in the sense of \autoref{example:InheritedCofibrationTestCategory}).
 Then

 is a simplicial Quillen adjunction.
-Dually, if $\bfC \subset \bfE$ is closed under finite limits and finite cotensors and inherits the structure of a fibration test category from $\bfE$, then
+Dually, if every object in $\bfE$ is cofibrant and $\bfC \subset \bfE$ is a full subcategory closed under finite limits and finite cotensors, given the inherited structure of a fibration test category (as in \autoref{example:InheritedFibrationTestCategory}), then

 is a simplicial Quillen adjunction. \end{proposition}

 \begin{proof} The first adjunction arises by applying \autoref{lem:TensorPreservingHasEnrichedRightAdjoint} to the inclusion $\bfC \hookrightarrow \bfE$.
 We need to show that the left adjoint $U$ preserves the generating (trivial) cofibrations.
 Note that $U$ agrees with the inclusion $\bfC \hookrightarrow \bfE$ when restricted to $\bfC \subset \Ind(\bfC)$.
 Since the generating (trivial) cofibrations are defined as the (trivial) cofibrations in $\bfC \subset \bfE$ between cofibrant objects, they are preserved by $U$.